Crunch time: Biden faces critical next 2 weeks for agenda - The Boston Globe

 The fate of climate change provisions is particularly perilous.

-West Virginia Sen. Joe Manchin’s objections to a program aimed at speeding the nation’s transition away from fossil fuels threatens the heart of Biden’s plans to combat climate change just before he tries to assert American leadership on the issue at the upcoming global conference in Scotland.
+West Virginia Senator Joe Manchin’s objections to a program aimed at speeding the nation’s transition away from fossil fuels threaten the heart of Biden’s plans to combat climate change just before he tries to assert American leadership on the issue at the upcoming global conference in Scotland.

 Advertisement

 Biden’s stop in Scotland early in November will follow his participation in a summit of world leaders in Rome.
-But Chinese President Xi Jinping's decision to skip the gatherings — delaying the first meeting between the leaders of the two superpowers — could diminish their relevance.
-Still, Biden is expected to meet in Italy with French President Emmanuel Macron as the men look to repair relations after a U.S. submarine deal with Australia scuttled a French contract and led the French to briefly withdraw their ambassador from Washington.
+But Chinese President Xi Jinping’s decision to skip the gatherings — delaying the first meeting between the leaders of the two superpowers — could diminish their relevance.
+Still, Biden is expected to meet in Italy with French President Emmanuel Macron as the men look to repair relations after a US submarine deal with Australia scuttled a French contract and led the French to withdraw their ambassador from Washington briefly.

 Advertisement